Declaration of interests

 Other areas

 I am a Fellow of the Royal College of General Practitioners.
-I am not a member of the BMA and I am member of Unite.
+I am no longer a member of the BMA but I am a member of Unite.
 I’m also a member of the Society for Academic Primary Care (SAPC), the Association for the Study of Medical Education (ASME), and the Society for the Study of Addiction (SSA).

-I am a director of a limited company, Greenmantle Medical Ltd. My editorial work and book incomes goes through the company.
+I am a director of a limited company, Greenmantle Medical Ltd. My editorial work and book income goes through the company.

 That’s about it.
 I don’t have any other sources of income.
-I have never been paid by any drug companies or the pharmaceutical industry and they’ve not given me honoraria, or funding for conference fees and travel to exotic conference locations.
+I have never been paid by any drug companies or the pharmaceutical industry and they’ve not given me honoraria, or funding for conference fees and travel to exotic (or non-exotic for that matter) conference locations.
 I’ve not received other consultancy fees or similar from Pharma.
 I do, as part of my BJGP role and my work at the university, claim expenses for attending relevant conferences, meetings, and CPD.